How to Approve a First Article or Sample Before a Custom 3D Printing Production Run

 What comes next after sample approval

-The clean next step is usually simple: confirm packaging and inspection, then receive the batch against the approved baseline, then save the final baseline for reorders.
+The clean next step is usually simple: confirm packaging and inspection, make sure any assembly or receiving rules are written down, then receive the batch against the approved baseline, then save the final baseline for reorders.

 From here, move into packaging and inspection confirmation, then receiving, then reorders.
 That gives the approved sample somewhere concrete to live instead of letting it fade into memory.